-Place these cards in the center of the table: Basic Rules, Meta Rule, and Name That Organ!
+Place the Basic Rules card in the center of the table.
 Shuffle the deck and deal three cards to each player.
-Place the remainder of the deck face down next to the Basic Rules to form a Draw pile.
-At the start of the game, there will be no Goal card in play yet-Goals and additional New Rules will be added as the game progresses.
+Place the remainder of the deck face down next to the Basic Rules to form a draw pile.
+At the beginning of the game, there will be no Goal or New Rule cards in play yet.